Navy picks up U.S. family with sick baby from sailboat in Pacific

 The family was put into an inflatable raft then helped aboard the USS Vandegrift, which arrived early on Sunday to rescue them from their crippled sailboat about 1,000 miles off Mexico’s Pacific coast, the Coast Guard said.

-The San Diego family was two weeks into a cruise around the world on a 36-foot (11-meter) vessel called the Rebel Heart when the youngest child developed a fever and rash, prompting her parents to send a satellite distress call to the Coast Guard on Thursday.
+The San Diego family had been two weeks into a cruise around the world on a 36-foot (11-meter) vessel called the Rebel Heart when the youngest child developed a fever and rash, prompting her parents to send a satellite distress call to the Coast Guard on Thursday.

 Eric and Charlotte Kaufman and their daughters, Cora, 3, and Lyra, 1, were in stable condition and would undergo further medical evaluations, the Coast Guard said in a statement.
 The frigate was en route to California and the voyage was expected to take a day or two.

-In a statement, the Kaufmans defended their decision to take their children on the trip.

-“We understand there are those who question our decision to sail with our family, but please know that this is how our family has lived for seven years, and when we departed on this journey more than a year ago, we were then and remain today confident that we prepared as well as any sailing crew could,” the statement said.
+“The timeframe will really depend on the weather, but we are expecting an arrival of early this week,” said Lieutenant Anna Dixon, a spokeswoman for the Coast Guard.

-The California Air National Guard’s 129th Rescue Wing dispatched a military transport plane and a team of four men on Thursday to provide immediate medical assistance to Lyra, according to spokesman Second Lieutenant Roderick Bersamina.
+The California Air National Guard’s 129th Rescue Wing had dispatched a military transport plane and a team of four men on Thursday to provide immediate medical assistance, according to spokesman Second Lieutenant Roderick Bersamina.

 The rescuers, laden with medical gear and other supplies, parachuted from the plane into the ocean, inflated a dinghy, motored toward the boat and boarded to treat the girl.